 - includes clear cell carcinoma

-- a type of skin cancer that develops from the cells that give the skin its colour (melanocytes)
+- starts in the cells that give the skin its colour (melanocytes), also found in the vagina's lining

 - a rare form of vaginal cancer